Desserts/TreatsTraditional Millionaire Shortbread Squares

 9. Stir in the golden syrup and condensed milk.

-10. Wait until it’s completely combined and then pour over the cooked base and bake for a further 20 minutes.
+10. Please wait until it’s thoroughly combined, then pour it over the cooked base and bake for an additional 20 minutes.

-11. Take it out from the oven and let it cool after 20 minutes have passed.
+11. Please remove it from the oven and let it cool after 20 minutes have passed.

 12. To make the chocolate topping

-13. Melt the chocolate over a bowl of simmering water making sure no water gets into the chocolate.
+13. Melt the chocolate over a bowl of simmering water, ensuring that no water comes into contact with the chocolate.

 14. Spread the chocolate topping over the cooled caramel filling.

-16. Now place in the refrigerator to let the chocolate topping set.
+16. Now, place the dish in the refrigerator to let the chocolate topping set.

 Rachel